bigskysoftware/htmx/www/content/docs.md

 ##### `ic-post-errors-to`

-Intercooler provided the [`ic-post-errors-to`](http://intercoolerjs.org/attributes/ic-post-errors-to.html) attribute for posting errors that occured during requests and responses.
+Intercooler provided the [`ic-post-errors-to`](http://intercoolerjs.org/attributes/ic-post-errors-to.html) attribute for posting errors that occurred during requests and responses.

 In hyperscript similar functionality is implemented like so: